danielsunzhongyuan/my_leetcode_in_python/Questions.md

 N will be an integer in the range [1, 30].
 K will be an integer in the range [1, 2^(N-1)].

-814. binary-tree-pruning
-We are given the head node root of a binary tree, where additionally every node's value is either a 0 or a 1.
-Return the same tree where every subtree (of the given tree) not containing a 1 has been removed.
-(Recall that the subtree of a node X is X, plus every node that is a descendant of X.)

-Example 1:
-Input: [1,null,0,0,1]
-Output: [1,null,0,null,1]

-Explanation:
-Only the red nodes satisfy the property "every subtree not containing a 1".
-The diagram on the right represents the answer.

-Example 2:
-Input: [1,0,1,0,0,0,1]
-Output: [1,null,1,null,1]

-Example 3:
-Input: [1,1,0,1,1,0,1,0]
-Output: [1,1,0,1,1,null,1]

-Note:
-The binary tree will have at most 100 nodes.
-The value of each node will only be 0 or 1.

 844. backspace-string-compare